aishwaryalaxmi-chavan/aishwaryalaxmi-chavan/README.md

 # 👋 Hi, I'm Aishwaryalaxmi Chavan
 ## About

-I am currently pursuing a **Master of Science in Data Science, Analytics, and Engineering** at **Arizona State University**, with a **3.81/4.00 GPA**.
-My background combines machine learning, NLP, retrieval systems, and scalable data infrastructure.
-I am especially interested in building reliable ML products where ranking quality, system efficiency, and auditability matter.
+I am currently pursuing a Master of Science in Data Science, Analytics, and Engineering at Arizona State University, with a 3.81/4.00 GPA.
+My interests lie in **machine learning, retrieval and ranking, LLM applications, and scalable data systems**.
+I like building practical AI solutions that balance **performance, efficiency, and reliability.**

-Before grad school, I worked as a **Data Scientist at Bharat Soft Solutions** in Pune, India, where I designed and deployed an end-to-end ML pipeline for thyroid disease detection, built automated preprocessing workflows, and improved model generalizability through cross-validation and feature selection.
+Previously, I worked as a Data Scientist at Bharat Soft Solutions, where I worked on healthcare machine learning pipelines by preparing clinical data, building preprocessing and modeling workflows, and improving model generalization through feature selection and cross-validation.

-I build ML systems that combine strong modeling with practical engineering.
-My work includes hybrid search pipelines using BM25, embeddings, and cross-encoders, along with production-oriented tooling across Python, Kafka, Docker, and Kubernetes.
-Most recently, I built retrieval and ranking systems that reduced latency by **56%** while maintaining **99% recall** on evaluation.
+My projects reflect my interest in combining ML with engineering.
+I have built **hybrid retrieval pipelines with BM25, embeddings, and cross-encoders, semantic recommendation systems**, and **real-time graph data pipelines** using tools like **Python, Kafka, Docker, Kubernetes, and Neo4j**.
+Recently, I built a retrieval and ranking system that achieved a **56% latency reduction** while maintaining **99% recall**.

 📍 **Location:** Tempe, Arizona, USA
 📧 **Email:** [ahchava1@asu.edu](mailto:ahchava1@asu.edu)